ttyo/Facial-Emotion-Detection/README.md

 ## Attention Mechanism
 We proposed an attention mechanism that relies on a prior belief that much of the clues come from two major regions- the mouse region and the eyes region.
 Considering this fact we divide the images into two blocks.
 - Upper Block consists of the eyes and eyebrows.
-- Lower Block consists of the mouse.
+- Lower Block consists of the mouth.
 We extract those two blocks by a pretrained model from OpenCv library and others helper functions we implemented.

 The fully explenation is in the report.